ESSA Pharma Inc. (NASDAQ:EPIX) Shares Purchased by Royal Bank of Canada

-Royal Bank of Canada boosted its position in ESSA Pharma Inc. (NASDAQ:EPIX) (TSE:EPI) by 136.0% in the 1st quarter, HoldingsChannel reports.
-The firm owned 6,768 shares of the company’s stock after purchasing an additional 3,900 shares during the period.
+Royal Bank of Canada increased its stake in shares of ESSA Pharma Inc. (NASDAQ:EPIX) (TSE:EPI) by 136.0% in the 1st quarter, HoldingsChannel reports.
+The firm owned 6,768 shares of the company’s stock after buying an additional 3,900 shares during the quarter.
 Royal Bank of Canada’s holdings in ESSA Pharma were worth $196,000 at the end of the most recent reporting period.

 A number of other hedge funds have also recently made changes to their positions in EPIX.
-Bellevue Group AG acquired a new position in ESSA Pharma in the 1st quarter valued at about $53,040,000.
-Janus Henderson Group PLC raised its stake in ESSA Pharma by 197.8% in the 1st quarter.
-Janus Henderson Group PLC now owns 1,516,102 shares of the company’s stock valued at $44,032,000 after purchasing an additional 1,007,007 shares during the last quarter.
-Rock Springs Capital Management LP acquired a new position in ESSA Pharma in the 1st quarter valued at $14,613,000.
-Sectoral Asset Management Inc acquired a new position in ESSA Pharma in the 1st quarter valued at $10,806,000.
-Finally, Frazier Management LLC acquired a new position in ESSA Pharma in the 1st quarter valued at $9,198,000.
+Bellevue Group AG acquired a new position in ESSA Pharma during the first quarter valued at approximately $53,040,000.
+Janus Henderson Group PLC increased its position in shares of ESSA Pharma by 197.8% in the first quarter.
+Janus Henderson Group PLC now owns 1,516,102 shares of the company’s stock worth $44,032,000 after acquiring an additional 1,007,007 shares in the last quarter.
+Rock Springs Capital Management LP acquired a new stake in shares of ESSA Pharma in the first quarter worth $14,613,000.
+Sectoral Asset Management Inc acquired a new stake in shares of ESSA Pharma in the first quarter worth $10,806,000.
+Finally, Frazier Management LLC acquired a new stake in shares of ESSA Pharma in the first quarter worth $9,198,000.
 76.83% of the stock is owned by hedge funds and other institutional investors.

-Separately, Oppenheimer cut their price target on ESSA Pharma from $36.00 to $22.00 and set an “outperform” rating for the company in a report on Monday, August 16th.
-Five analysts have rated the stock with a buy rating, ESSA Pharma presently has a consensus rating of “Buy” and an average target price of $30.25.
+Separately, Oppenheimer dropped their price objective on shares of ESSA Pharma from $36.00 to $22.00 and set an “outperform” rating for the company in a research report on Monday, August 16th.
+Five analysts have rated the stock with a buy rating, The company currently has a consensus rating of “Buy” and an average target price of $30.25.

-ESSA Pharma (NASDAQ:EPIX) (TSE:EPI) last released its quarterly earnings data on Sunday, August 15th.
-The company reported ($0.21) earnings per share (EPS) for the quarter, topping the consensus estimate of ($0.26) by $0.05.
-On average, sell-side analysts anticipate that ESSA Pharma Inc. will post -0.98 earnings per share for the current year.
+ESSA Pharma (NASDAQ:EPIX) (TSE:EPI) last released its quarterly earnings results on Sunday, August 15th.
+The company reported ($0.21) earnings per share for the quarter, beating the Zacks’ consensus estimate of ($0.26) by $0.05.
+Research analysts anticipate that ESSA Pharma Inc. will post -0.98 earnings per share for the current fiscal year.

+In other news, major shareholder Growth N. V. Biotech purchased 250,000 shares of the stock in a transaction that occurred on Wednesday, August 18th.
+The stock was acquired at an average cost of $8.88 per share, with a total value of $2,220,000.00.
+Following the acquisition, the insider now owns 5,015,814 shares in the company, valued at $44,540,428.32.
+The acquisition was disclosed in a legal filing with the SEC, which is available at the SEC website.
+8.00% of the stock is currently owned by company insiders.

 ESSA Pharma Inc, a clinical stage pharmaceutical company, focuses on developing novel and proprietary therapies for the treatment of prostate cancer.
 It develops EPI-7386, an oral candidate that is in a Phase I clinical study for the treatment of patients with metastatic castration-resistant prostate cancer.